Jack Maple: Later life and death

 60 Minutes aired a special on the new crime fighting technique, including Maple and Bratton.
 Maple and Bratton became known as the Crime Fighting Kings.
 Maple and one of Bratton's aides, John Linder, founded a police consultant business and traveled around the country to help police departments with their crime problems.

 The New Orleans Police Foundation, a group concerned about crime and police ineffectiveness in New Orleans, hired Maple and Linder for $1 million in consulting fees.
 New Orleans' per-capita murder rate was five times that of New York, with almost one person murdered each day.

 Maple implemented COMPSTAT in New Orleans.
 In 1996, crime statistics in New Orleans went down 22 percent in nine months and kept going down for four and half years.
 In late 1997, Ed Bradley returned to New Orleans for another 60 Minutes special.
 He did a glowing report, reporting that with COMPSTAT in New Orleans, it is becoming one of the safest cities in America.

 More cities hired Maple and Linder as consultants, including Newark, New Jersey, Baltimore, Maryland, and Istanbul, Turkey.
 In 1999, Maple co-wrote a book, The Crime Fighter: Putting the Bad Guys Out of Business, published by Doubleday.
 Maple also began to co-write the prototype for the weekly television series The District.

 During this time, Maple was diagnosed with colon cancer.
 He still had a sense of humor, dismissing it as a bump in the road.
 The cancer progressed very rapidly though.
 Maple said that he wanted his funeral in the late afternoon, and he wanted the procession to go up 42nd Street, past Grand Central Terminal right around rush hour.
 He knew it would tie up traffic, saying "For once they could wait for the fat cop".
-At Maple's funeral, Mayor Giuliani hailed him as a great innovator in law enforcement who helped make New York City the safest large city in the U.S.
+At Maple's funeral, Mayor Rudy Giuliani hailed him as a great innovator in law enforcement who helped make New York City the safest large city in the U.S. He died of cancer in 2001 at age 48.

 Personal life

 Maple was known as a sharp dresser.
 He would be seen walking around the city wearing a Homburg hat, polished wing tipped shoes with spats, and a tailored three piece suit with a bow tie.
 He was photographed by photographer Helmut Newton in 1996 in a session to Vanity Fair.

 The 11 April 1983 issue of New York Magazine contains an article on Maple, called "The Cop Who Loved the Oak Bar"; the article was written by Michael Daly, and appears on pages 34–37.

+Maple left behind his wife, Bridgette, and his son, Brendan, who is now an NYPD Detective.